alexqguo/drinking-board-game-v2/README.md

 * Extensions/non components need i18n support
 * Actions now how a `ruleId` on them to indicate where they came from, this should be incorporated into the `Alert` component's logic as well so that all actions aren't grouped together
 * `RollAugmentationRule` can easily be consolidated into `SpeedModifierRule`
+* `RollUntilRule` defaults to consecutive roll criteria if `criteria` is not passed, this was done out of laziness and should be cleaned up
+* Put rule IDs in the schema, don't generate them
+* Switch `mandatory` field to `mandatoryType` in schemas

 Parity:
 * Improve animation of moving.
 Only happens on the current player's screen